priya-200/Next-Word-Prediction/README.md

 4. requirements.txt: Python dependencies for the project.

 ## 🚀 Future Enhancements
--Train the model on larger datasets for better accuracy.
+- Train the model on larger datasets for better accuracy.

 - Implement GPU support to speed up the training process.